Annual Compliance

 The worked example assumes no other income, no additional tax deductions, and no tax credits beyond the standard nil-rate band of €22,000.
 The 13th salary (Christmas bonus), if paid, is subject to the same SI and GHS contributions but is not a statutory requirement in Cyprus (unlike some other EU countries).

 The contribution rules differ significantly for self-employed individuals and company directors, who do not fall neatly into the employee framework.
+Directors should also review employer obligations alongside their annual compliance requirements.

 Self-employed individuals (sole traders, partners in a partnership, and those working on a self-employed basis) contribute 16.6% of their insurable income to the Social Insurance fund.
 This single rate covers both the employee and employer share of Social Insurance.
 The insurable income for self-employed persons is determined by reference to an official table published by the Social Insurance Services, based on occupation type — it is not simply the actual income earned.
 GHS contributions for self-employed: 4.0% of income (covering both the employee rate of 2.65% and a deemed employer top-up), capped at €180,000.